d-khan/python/OOP/3 Properties.md

 Mangling a class variable's name has the same effects as those you're already familiar with.

-Look at the example in the editor.
-Can you guess its output?

 Run the program and check if your predictions were correct.
 Everything works as expected, doesn't it?

 ```python